TUD-JB-Templates/JB2_plugins/pdf_template_book/style.typ

     it
   }

-  // include pagenumber and set it to 1 set page(numbering: "1")
+// INCLUDE PAGENUMBER AND SET IT TO 1 AT FIRST PAGE OF CONTENT set page(numbering: "1") counter(page).update(1)
-  counter(page).update(1)